 "I have assessed the

-At her look of incomprehension, he had continued.
-"Seven of Nine, you are uncomfortable
+her look of incomprehension, he'd continued.
+"Seven of Nine, you are

-Once you've settled in, if your breasts still bother you, I will reduce
+adjustment for you.
+Once you've settled in, if your breasts still bother you, I

 another surgery would be prudent, and there are reasons you might want to keep